magicalmysticalcat/hades-js/README.md

 `$ npm install @goldenius/hades-js`

 #### Usage

+At the moment you may only get data for dates between 1900-2050.
+This is because Hades at the moment does not calculate the points from scratch.
+It relies on ephemeris (check the resources folder) fed into it.

-Before using this library, it's necessary to initialise it so it loads some needed resources:
+Before using this module, it's necessary to load the resources:
 ```javascript
 const {Astrologer} = require("@goldenius/hades-js")
 let astrologer = new Astrologer();